bountykiller/corecpp/README.md

 Allows to serialize/deserialize raw structures/class by just listing their properties.\
 It is also possible to provide his own serialisation/deserialisation methods instead.\
 \
-Right now only JSON is supported, but the API is designed so that other format may be added in the future.
+Right now only JSON is fully supported (Xml is supported only for serialisation) but the API is designed so that other format may be added in the future.

 ### diagnostics
 Logging framework, suppport up to 8 levels from fatal to debug.\